akinwunmi-akinrimisi/Autopayment-project/README.md

 ### **2. Transaction Lifecycle**

 #### **Step 1: Create an Escrow**
-- The buyer or seller interacts with the DApp to initiate a new escrow.
+- The buyer interacts with the DApp to initiate a new escrow.
 - The `EscrowFactory` deploys a new `Escrow` contract instance with:
   - Buyer address.
   - Seller address.